Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-tpm-java.md

 ## <a name="simulate-the-device"></a>Simular o dispositivo

-1. Na janela de comando que executa o código de exemplo Java em seu computador, pressione *Enter* para continuar a execução do aplicativo.
+1. On the command window running the Java sample code on your machine, press *Enter* to continue running the application.
 Repare nas mensagens que simulam o arranque e a ligação do dispositivo ao Serviço Aprovisionamento de Dispositivos para obter as informações do seu hub IoT.

     ![Programa de dispositivo de Java TPM final](./media/java-quick-create-simulated-device/program-final.png)

-1. No provisionamento bem-sucedido do dispositivo simulado para o Hub IoT vinculado ao seu serviço de provisionamento, a ID do dispositivo aparece na folha **dispositivos IOT** do Hub.
+1. On successful provisioning of your simulated device to the IoT hub linked with your provisioning service, the device ID appears on the hub's **IoT devices** blade.

     ![O dispositivo é registado no hub IoT](./media/java-quick-create-simulated-device/hubregistration.png)